mayconfmelo/min-resume/docs/manual.typ

 ```

 Adds a job experience entry.
 Receives configuration from `#resume(skills)` and
-some aeguments on its own.
+some arguments on its own.

 #arg("role: <- string | content <required>")[
   The occupation name or role played in this job.
 ]

 #arg("place: <- string | content <required>")[
-  The place of work or enteprise name.
+  The place of work or enterprise name.
 ]

 #arg("time: <- array <required>")[
-  The duration of this work expecience, in format \
+  The duration of this work experience, in format \
   `(YYYY-INITIAL, MM-INITIAL, YYYY-FINAL, MM-FINAL)`, where at least the
   `YYYY-INITIAL` must be provided, and all omitted values will fallback to the
   current year and month --- thus defining it a current job.
 ]

 #arg("skills: <- string | content")[
-  Skills learned and used, as well as goals acomplished.
+  Skills learned and used, as well as goals accomplished.
 Can be a string or a
-  content with a unumbered list (topics) inside, shown as inline topics by
+  content with a unnumbered list (topics) inside, shown as inline topics by
   default.
 ]